B1tl0rd/updatemyfarm/README.md

 updateusr@adminsrv:~/updatemyfarm$ nano updatemyfarm.conf
 ```
 The syntax has the format ```USER:HOST:PORT:OS```.
 Comments starting with ```#``` are allowed, but not empty lines.
 Remember OS can be only ```debian``` or ```centos```.
-The final step is to generate a pair of public keys for SSH authentication:
+The final step is to generate a pair of keys for SSH authentication:
 ```
 updateusr@adminsrv:~/updatemyfarm$ cd
 updateusr@adminsrv:~$ ssh-keygen -t dsa